rubocop/rubocop-rspec/manual/cops_rspec.md

 3. Aggregation of block syntax with non-block syntax should be in a specific order.

-The examples containing matchers that leave subject in modified state will fail when not supposed to or come with a risk of not failing when expected to fail if aggregated.
-One example is `validate_presence_of :comment` as it leaves an empty comment after itself on the subject making it invalid and the subsequent expectation to fail.
-Examples with those matchers are not supposed to be aggregated.

 RSpec [comes with an `aggregate_failures` helper](https://relishapp.com/rspec/rspec-expectations/docs/aggregating-failures)
 not to fail the example on first unmet expectation that might come handy with aggregated examples.